 Leaving a Child Out of the Will Completely

 Far from dividing your estate equally, this option is a pretty controversial one.
 I have not had many clients who have wanted to go this route.
 If it came across my desk, I’d probably counsel a client to avoid this if possible.
 Cutting a child out of the will completely can likely lead to that child making life miserable for your other children.
 When I’ve seen these cases for clients administering the estate, the child who was cut out has nothing to lose.
 They often hire a lawyer just to make a point.
 And it becomes an expensive point for all involved.
 It can also become a tougher situation if you and the child reconcile and you don’t update your will before you die.

 One common bit of advice I’ve seen is to leave that child just enough money so that they wouldn’t want to risk losing it by challenging the will.
 Most wills have a provision that says if somebody contests a will, they forfeit their share under the will.
 That can be an effective way to head off a fight down the road.

 What Should I Do?

+In Minnesota, there's no requirement that you equally divide your estate among your family.
 Surprisingly, a lot of the issues that people encounter can be headed off right now.
 Much like other issues we all run into, simply discussing your estate plan with your family can defuse the tension.
 Unfortunately, many families aren’t comfortable having that type of discussion.
 But doing so can save everyone a lot of drama